Wire FM

-Wire FM was an Independent Local Radio station serving the Warrington, Widnes and Runcorn areas of Cheshire.
+Greatest Hits Radio Liverpool & The North West (Warrington) (formerly Wire FM) is an Independent Local Radio station serving the Warrington, Widnes and Runcorn areas of Cheshire.

 Following its sale to Bauer Radio, the station was closed and merged with the Greatest Hits Radio network in September 2020.

 History

 Wire FM's origins began in 1990 when two presenters at Warrington's hospital radio station, Stephen Cooper and Philip Houltby, decided to run an RSL station for the town.
 Cooper had previous RSL experience via Waves AM in Peterhead.

 The station was duly organised and went on air as Warrington Festival of Music Radio (WFMR) for two weeks in May 1991.
 It broadcast from a borrowed portable cabin located behind the Warrington Town Hall Gates on 1602 kHz, with Matthew Newton & Mark Gabler among the presenting team.

 The station was successful in both audience response and commercial respects, and further RSL broadcasts were made in the spring of 1992 and 1993.
 Stephen Armstrong-Smith and David Duffy joined the management team and a 14' touring caravan was converted into a mobile studio.

 During 1994, the attraction of the caravan had waned.
 Funding for the Warrington Festival of Music had also decreased with the demise of its main supporter, the Warrington & Runcorn Development Corporation.
 In the 1994 broadcast presenters were also heard to refer to WFMR as Warrington's Favourite Music Radio.

 The decision was made to move 'indoors', sever the link with the Festival, and switch to FM.
 This had significant risks, as costs for FM licences were higher, and new transmitters and studio equipment had to be bought.
 However, the broadcast went ahead during June 1994 from a 'Community House' on Nora Street in the Howley area of Warrington, borrowed from Warrington Borough Council.